Bees and wasps

-If you are experiencing a nuisance issue with bees from a neighbouring property please complete the general complaint form at the bottom of this page.
+If you are experiencing a nuisance issue with bees from a neighbouring property please complete the customer request form.

 Removal of bee swarms by an experienced beekeeper prevents the need to use pesticides.
-The Tasmanian Beekeepers Association has a list of beekeepers who can remove a swarm of bees.
+The Southern Tasmanian Beekeepers Association Inc. has a list of beekeepers who can remove a swarm of bees.

 We do not remove wasps from private properties.
 If you have an issue with wasps, we recommend that wasp nests are removed by a pest control specialist.

 If you find a wasp nest on City of Hobart property (such as a playground or park but not bushland reserve) please contact us on 03 6278 2711.